Prince Gong: First Sino-Japanese War

-In 1894, when the Japanese invaded Korea and the situation became dire, Empress Dowager Cixi summoned Prince Gong back to the imperial court, placed him in charge of the Zongli Yamen again, and tasked him with supervising the Beiyang Fleet (the Qing navy) and military affairs.
+In October 1894, after the Japanese invaded Korea and the situation became dire, Empress Dowager Cixi summoned Prince Gong back to the imperial court, and made him, along with Prince Qing, the co-head of the Zongli Yamen, the Admiralty, and the board of war operations.
+He was also made high commissioner of the Peking Field Force, putting him in overall command of the capital's defenses.
+In December 1894 Prince Gong was also made the president of the Grand Council.
 Although Prince Gong had been recalled to politics, Empress Dowager Cixi also decreed that since he had not yet recovered from illness, he was exempted from having to constantly attend court sessions.

 Death

 In 1898, Prince Gong was appointed as zongling again, but he became critically ill by the end of April.
-Empress Dowager Cixi visited him thrice during this period of time.
+Empress Dowager Cixi visited him three times during this period of time.
 He eventually died at the age of 67 (by East Asian age reckoning) in May.

 The Guangxu Emperor personally attended Prince Gong's funeral and, as a sign of mourning, cancelled imperial court sessions for five days and ordered mourning attire to be worn for 15 days.
 The emperor also granted Prince Gong the posthumous name "Zhong" (忠; literally "loyal"), gave him a place in the Imperial Ancestral Temple, and issued an edict honouring Prince Gong as a role model of loyalty that all Qing subjects should learn from.